apache/arrow-experiments/http/get_simple/README.md

 The examples here assume that the server cannot determine the exact length in bytes of the full Arrow IPC stream before sending it, so they cannot set the `Content-Length` header or serve Range requests.

-The client examples here assume that the client needs to hold the full received data in memory in an Arrow data structure for further in-memory processing.
-(The case in which the client simply writes the result directly to a file is much simpler and can be achieved trivially by using [curl](https://curl.se) or similar.)
+Most of the client examples here assume that the client needs to hold the full received data in memory in an Arrow data structure for further in-memory processing.
+The case in which the client simply writes the result directly to a file is much simpler and is demonstrated by the [curl client example](curl/client).

 To enable performance comparisons to Arrow Flight RPC, the server examples generate the data in exactly the same way as in [`flight_benchmark.cc`](https://github.com/apache/arrow/blob/7346bdffbdca36492089f6160534bfa2b81bad90/cpp/src/arrow/flight/flight_benchmark.cc#L194-L245) as cited in the [original blog post introducing Flight RPC](https://arrow.apache.org/blog/2019/10/13/introducing-arrow-flight/).
 But note that Flight example sends four concurrent streams.